NBA Hall of Fame

 His excellence and lasting influence were recognized with induction into the Naismith Memorial Basketball Hall of Fame in 2004, cementing his place among the sport’s all-time greats.

-Dalipagic's Awards and Records
+Dalipagic's Awards and Honors

 • 4× FIBA European Selection (1978, 1981 2×, 1982)